valevo/SABIO/theory/experts.md

  - privacy statement & agreement to use of data
  - number of questions, estimated time to complete, statement that not all questions are optional
  - indicate whether (1) you'd like to be informed about progress, (2) you'd be open to be potentially contacted or (3) you'd like to join a workshop about this

-_Aims:_
-  1. get a better understanding for the way of working and needs of experts
-  2. get empirical ideas for the types and dimensions of biases that are encountered in heritage collections
-  3. gather specific approaches to investigating bias in collections in order to mimic them